bartkemps/tring/Ternary3.Documentation/template.md

 ### Features
 - **Specialized Types**: Provides specialized types for 3, 9 and 27 trit numbers, as well as a variable-length `TritArray` type for arbitrary-length balanced ternary numbers.
-  The `BigTritArray` suports ternary numbers with millions of digits.
+  The `BigTritArray` supports ternary numbers with millions of digits.
 - **Parsing and Formatting**: Performant conversion between the balanced ternary types, strings and numbers.
 - **Ternary Literals**: Use ternary literals directly in your code with source generation for constants.
 - **Arithmetic Operations**: Supports addition, subtraction, multiplication, division, and modulo operations on ternary numbers.
-- **Logical Operations**: Supports trit shits, all 27 operations on a single ternary number, and all 19.683 operations on pairs of ternary numbers.
+- **Logical Operations**: Supports trit shifts, all 27 operations on a single ternary number, and all 19,683 operations on pairs of ternary numbers.
   Operations are translated to binary operations using lookup tables for performance execution.
 - **IO Support**: Provides streams for reading and writing ternary numbers, and adapters to read from and write to any binary stream.